splunk/public-o11y-docs/infrastructure/metrics-pipeline/metrics-pipeline-intro.rst

 can't help you remove high-cardinality dimensions, and it can't drop MTS you don't need.
 MPM aggregation occurs before raw MTS ingestion is complete, so you can eliminate high-cardinality dimensions and drop data you don't want.

-MPM can also route data to a low-cost data tier, which SignalFlow can't do.
+MPM can also route data to a low-cost archival data tier, which SignalFlow can't do.

 .. _use-MPM-versus-OTel: